 Following the EMBL model, EMBL Australia group leaders are given the freedom and funding to pursue ambitious research, ask big questions and take big risks.

-The EMBL Australia Partner Laboratory Network (PLN) currently consists of 15 research groups at six institutes across the nation.
-The secretariat is hosted at Monash University.
+The EMBL Australia Partner Laboratory Network (PLN) currently consists of 14 research groups at six institutes across the nation.
+The secretariat is hosted by the Monash Biomedicine Discovery Institute.

-The Victorian node of the PLN is hosted at Monash University and currently consists of six research groups:
+The Victorian node of the PLN is hosted at Monash University and currently consists of four research groups:

 Chen Davidovich, based at the Monash Biomedicine Discovery Institute (Monash BDI), is studying key proteins involved in the maintenance of stem cell fate, which play an important role in multiple cancers.